-Alex: In a narrative game, the main character can be a blank, or a distinct character with a voice and a past.
+Alex: In a narrative game, the main character can be a distinct character with a voice and a past, or a blank slate.
 How is the player experience different between the two story modes?
 In the case of a distinct character, is it important to make sure that the player always has their own reason to do what the player character wants to do?
 How do you make sure of that?

 Jon: I’ve got very little interest in blank characters for the player to project onto; I find it makes for very disposable storytelling.
 (We did it for Sorcery! and it worked out ok, I think, but it does reduce every encounter to “let’s meet another funny local!”)
 For me, character comes first and story comes second - I think people are interested in human beings, and what those humans do is only a vehicle for letting us spend time with them.
 (The plot of the Avengers movies are irrelevant, right?
 We’re there for the banter.)

 I also don’t worry very much about the player wanting to do what the protagonist wants to do: it just doesn’t seem to be a problem in my experience.
 The player, picking up a game, wants to be told what they’re supposed to be doing, because they want to play the game “correctly”.

 From there it’s a question of - does the game reward the player for joining in?
 Does the story surprise and delight you?
 Do you warm to the characters and want to spend time with them?
 I have a feeling most people who got into Assassin’s Creed Odyssey did so because they liked Cassandra’s arms; people who got into Outer Wilds enjoyed piecing together its back-story, but in neither of those games does the protagonist’s motivation really matter.
 There’s enough to keep the game ticking over, and we’re enjoying the ride.

 For me the most appealing things about a distinct character are - what is being with this character going to allow me to do? - and I can’t wait to see how this character going is to react to what’s coming next!